 Televisions

-To process the digital high-definition TV (HDTV) stream and generate the red, green, and blue values and the digital also for each pixel, televisions require the addition of microprocessors.
+To process the digital high-definition TV (HDTV) stream and generate the red, green, and blue values and the digital values for each pixel, televisions require the addition of microprocessors.
 Firmware also handled analog-to-digital audio signal conversion for the headphones and speakers.
 This requires firmware rather than embedded software, while “Smart TVs” use embedded software.

 Robots